tallforasmurf/PPQT2/extras/sphinx/index.rst

 You can sort the table by clicking in the column headings.
 Sort on Line# if you want to deal with the messages line by line.
-Sort on Message text if you want to deal with (or ignore) all messages of one kind.
+Sort on Message text if you want to deal with (or ignore) each group of similar messages.

 Double-click any line.
 The edit cursor jumps to the line and column for that message.

+At the top of the panel are five checkboxes.
+Use these to control five of the Bookloupe command-line options as described in the Bookloupe documentation file.

+**Quotes**
+  Pass the ``-p`` option that requires any open-quote to be closed in the same paragraph, even if the next paragraph begins with an open-quote.

+**SQuotes**
+  Pass the ``-s`` option that causes single-quote (apostrophe) characters to be treated the same as double-quote characters.

+**Verbose**
+  Pass the ``-v`` option so that all errors are reported.
+When this is off, common errors that occur a large number of times are not reported.

+**Relaxed**
+  Pass the ``-x`` option which turns off some less-important diagnostics.

+**No-CR**
+  Do not pass the ``-l`` option.
+As a result, any line that terminates in LF only will be get a "No CR?" diagnostic.
+  Useful for Windows text files; do not use with Linux or Mac.

 .. _Translators: